 For sheer convenience renting your ski gear on the mountain is the way to go.
 You don’t have to lug all your equipment back and forth in your car or on the ski shuttle.
 On top of that, they offer ski and rental passes.
 With that said, you don’t have as much variety in the type of equipment you can rent.

 Renting your ski gear from one of the many stores in Queenstown means you have a better variety of equipment available and typically better quality equipment too.
 Because there’s so much competition in town it means you can usually get a great price.
 Most ski rental shops will deliver your gear to your accommodation too.
-Also, if you plan on skiing multiple days, some of the ski fields have lockers you can rent to store your gear.
-This is usually priced at $10 NZD per day.
+Also, if you plan on skiing for multiple days, some of the ski fields have lockers you can rent to store your gear.
+This is usually priced at $40 NZD per night.

 Some stores in Queenstown I highly recommend for equipment rental include Snow Rental Queenstown at 39 Camp Street; Outside Sports at 9 Shotover Street and Browns Ski Rental at 4 Brecon Street.